 Harvey began 2019 as a starter at Double-A, but the organization finally decided to push him to the bullpen in June, and he responded by not allowing a run in 12 of 15 relief appearances.
 He made his way to the majors in August and showcased his potential before being shut down with a biceps issue, allowing only one run on three hits over six innings while recording 11 strikeouts.
 He appeared in only 24 games over the previous three seasons, so there are some injury concerns behind his otherwise strong profile.
 Harvey has plenty of life on his fastball (98 mph) and it showed at Triple-A with a 31.4% strikeout rate, and he figures to be a high-leverage option for the O's as long as he can stay healthy,

 Armstrong began the season in Seattle but was designated for assignment in April and subsequently claimed off waivers by Baltimore.
-The veteran right-hander finished the season tied-second on the team with four saves in nine chances, but his poor walk rate (10.7%) and career-high hard-contact rate (37.1%) resulted in a 5.74 ERA and 1.64 WHIP.
+The veteran right-hander finished the season tied-second on the team with four saves in nine chances, but his poor walk rate (10.7%) and career-high hard-contact rate (37.1%) resulted in a 5.74 ERA and 1.64 WHIP in 2019.

 Fry saw his first full season of big-league action in 2019 and was solid through the first four months with a 3.83 ERA and .209 BAA, but he struggled down the stretch and surrendered 16 earned runs over his final 15 innings.
 He may see occasional high-leverage chances after recording three saves and 11 holds last season, but his 21.6% strikeout rate and 11.4% walk rate don't provide much value.